Literature: The Legendsong Saga

 - The Nose Knows: The Iridomi ‘power’ is a sense of smell strong enough to detect the pharmaceutical properties of plants.

 - The Omniscient: Ronaall, Wind and the Chaos spirit are all this to varying extent.
-Ronaall is the weakest although still able to use the Void to track the possible futures relating to the Legendsong prophecy and subtly influence events towards a favourable outcome.
+Ronaall is the weakest although still able to use the Void to track the possible futures relating to the Legendsong prophecy and subtly influence events towards a favorable outcome.
 The Chaos spirit is the strongest, although even it can be tricked and distracted.

 - The Topic of Cancer: Ember's brain tumour.